yashaswinij2003/Breast-cancer-detection/README.md

 Breast Cancer Detection Using CNN
 ** Overview
 This project implements a diagnostic support system using deep learning techniques to analyze mammographic images.
-It classifies images into normal, benign, or malignant categories and offers a desktop-based prediction interface built with Tkinter.
+It classifies images into benign or malignant categories and offers a desktop-based prediction interface built with Tkinter.
 The tool supports early cancer detection and helps reduce subjectivity in manual diagnosis.

 ** Features